 James Mwape and Philip Mubiana (Pic: Erasing 76 Crimes)

-In addition to being refused the right to bail and to a speedy trial and being forced to live under appalling conditions, they were also subjected to invasive medical tests against their will to determine if they had engaged in anal sex.
+In addition to being refused the right to bail and to a speedy trial and being forced to live under appalling conditions, they were also subjected to invasive medical tests against their will after their arrest to determine whether they had engaged in anal sex.